atedeg/mdm/docs/_docs/wip.md

 > The default `apply` method of the case class is more than enough)
 >
 > Even better: we do not have to write a single test to check that `InStockQuantity` is built correctly since the
-> compiler will reject any code where we can not prove that `n` is indeed positive!
+> compiler will reject any code where the programmer can not prove that `n` is indeed positive!

 ## Documentation
 Documentation plays a fundamental role in our codebase: every entity --be it a case class, enum or type alias-- mirrors a ubiquitous language concept.
-There should not be domain entities in our code that do not belong to the ubiquitous language and vice-versa.
 To make sure that the code and the ubiquitous language always evolve together we decided that the code should be the only source of truth: each and every ubiquitous language concept should appear in the code and the code should not use words that do not belong to the ubiquitous language.

-Despite having to overcome some challenges, this approach proved to be extremely useful:
-- since the code and the ubiquitous language are the same thing, reworking the ubiquitous language definitions along with the help of domain experts consists in changing the code
-- there is no need to have separate textual documents to keep track of the ubiquitous language; the code __is__ the ubiquitous language and there is no risk of having other documents that could go out of sync with the code
+This way the code __is__ the ubiquitous language: there are no additional documents describing the ubiquitous language that could go stale and have to be actively kept in sync with the code.
-- trying to change the code definitions forces the programmer to think about the ubiquitous language and discuss these changes with the domain experts
+Moreover, trying to change the code definitions forces the programmer to think about the ubiquitous language and discuss these changes with the domain experts.
+Lastly, knowledge crunching with the domain experts consists in writing simple data structure definitions; in our experience the domain expert quickly became familiar with the syntax and learned to "ignore" it to focus on the correctness of the definitions we were writing as we spoke.

+> One of our first meetings to knowledge crunch with the domain experts went like this:
+>
+> __Domain expert:__ ... a type of cheese is either Ricotta or Caciotta
+>
+> _Meanwhile, we write something like this:_
+> ```scala
+> enum CheeseType:
+>   case Ricotta
+>   case Caciotta
+> ```
+>
+> __Domain expert:__ what is that enum word?
+>
+> __Programmer:__ it is just a way to say that a cheese type can be any of the following alternatives: so, just like you
+> said, a cheese type is either a Ricotta or a Caciotta

+This approach allowed for a tight feedback loop where the experts could look at the code and check that it actually mirrored their understanding of the domain.

 ### Challenges
 In order to use this approach we had to face a couple of challenges: